MarkoHaralovic/DL_cyber_attacks/README.md

 ## Setup

 All dependencies are provided in requirements.txt.
-Run command pip install -r requirements.txt to install requirements to run this project loca
+Run command pip install -r requirements.txt to install requirements to run this project locally